 Often people with an elbow injury such as a break, fracture or “tennis elbow” are unable to work for a period of time and therefore can suffer a loss of income and future income.
-An elbow injury can also affect your personal life, affecting your ability to wash and dress yourself, prepare food and drive.
-If you have experienced an elbow injury that was not your fault trust Accident Claims UK to help you make an elbow injury compensation claim for the compensation that you are entitled to.
+An elbow injury can also affect your personal life, affecting your ability to wash and dress, prepare food and drive.
+If you have experienced an elbow injury that was not your fault, trust Accident Claims UK to help you make an elbow injury compensation claim.

 Select A Section

-- Claiming Compensation For Tennis Elbow
+- Claiming Compensation For An Elbow Injury

 - The Steps To Take After An Elbow Injury Accident